Home

 Bible Study Online

-Now I'm asking the question, because normally when this account his preached and taught, Rachel gets ridiculed for stealing her father's idols.
-But upon closer review, something should be considered before we decide to cast judgment upon Rachel.
-First off, we have to understand that at this point from within the Sacred Record - God was only personally communicating with one person, and that person was Jacob.
-The things that Rachel and Leah knew, when it came to the Master Creator - would come from the limited information that their husband had personally shared with them.
+First off, we have to understand that at this point from within the Sacred Record -- God was only personally communicating with one person, and that person was Jacob.
+Now, the things that Rachel and Leah knew, when it came to the Master Creator -- would come from the limited information, that their husband had personally shared with them.

 Bible Study Online